yash-pimpale/Ronaldo_United_Era_Shots_Analysis/README.md

 - Role Buttons: Created buttons for each role to enable users to navigate to the respective role page with a simple click (Ctrl + click).

-- Player Selection Table: Added a table to display selected players who meet the role-specific criteria.
+- Opposite Selection Table: Added a table to display selected players who meet the role-specific criteria.
 This table includes player names, role-specific key statistics and an interactive tooltip.
 When users hover over a player's name, the tooltip will display detailed player information, such as player's picture, country, batting and bowling statistics (depending upon the role).
 Also allowed users to select multiple players from the table to compare their combined statistics.

 <p align="center">
   <img width="700" height="400" src="https://github.com/yash-pimpale/T20_World_Cup_2022_Dream_Team_Selection/blob/main/Media/Report_Hover_Functionality.png">